h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_6_9_explanation.md

 ![Approximate Training Time Complexity vs Number of Classes](../Images/L4_6_Quiz_9/training_time_complexity.png)

+The figure shows the relative training time complexity for each strategy for up to 50 classes.
+Direct multi-class (Softmax) shows the best scalability, followed by ECOC.
+OVA scales linearly, while OVO's quadratic scaling makes it inefficient for larger numbers of classes.

 For prediction efficiency, direct multi-class is generally fastest since it requires running only one model.
 OVO is slowest since it requires running many classifiers (quadratic in number of classes).
 The relative computational complexities for different numbers of classes can be seen below:

 ![Computational Complexity Comparison](../Images/L4_6_Quiz_9/computational_complexity.png)